 Safety Net Fund

 Kids can’t learn and families can’t thrive if they’re worried about where their next meal is coming from or how they’ll pay the rent.
-That’s why our work to break the cycle of childhood poverty includes investments in our region’s safety net.
+That’s why our work to invest in our region's kids includes investments in our region’s safety net.

 We make investments to provide housing, food, heat, utilities and other basic needs—working in partnership with social service organizations, cities and counties to improve alignment and collaboration and ensure families receive comprehensive and consistent services.
 Learn more.